madgraph5/madgraph4gpu/epoch1/gridpack/README.md

 <img src="eemumu/eemumu_madevent_100Kunw2.png"  width="1200"/>

 The execution took 86s of user CPU time.
 The sampling rate is set at 1kHz, so 86k frames were collected.
-- The `MATRIX1_` function, where matrix elements (ME) are computed, took 8.0k frames, i.e. 8.0s of user CPU time.
+- The `MATRIX1_` function, where MEs are computed, took 8.0k frames, i.e. 8.0s of user CPU time.
 Out of these, 3.0k frames, i.e. 3.0s, are an overhead from the counter start/stop functions.